 Based on your preferred installation method, follow one of the following two sections to install Regolith.
 Unlike previous versions of Regolith, PPA and ISO installs result in different configurations.
 The PPA install favors coexistence with the existing Ubuntu desktop, while the ISO release optimizes for less resource utilization.
-Specifically, the ISO install is roughly 1Gb smaller and cold start RAM usage is reduced by about 200Mb as compared to the PPA installation.

 Option 1: Regolith Linux via Installer

 - Download an ISO image of Regolith R1.6 on Ubuntu 21.04 (Hirsute) or Regolith R1.6 on Ubuntu 20.04 (Focal) (A separate ISO is provided for Focal on systems using BIOS boot) and then use an OS installation tool such as USB Creator to write the downloaded file onto a USB device.
 Here are Ubuntu guides for performing this action in Windows, Mac, and Ubuntu.

 - Reboot the computer and select the USB flash drive to boot from.

 - Install or run the live environment by providing information when prompted during the setup process.
 See this tutorial to learn more about the installation process.

 - When prompted, reboot the computer and login to your new Regolith environment!

 - Add the Regolith release PPA to your system: (See below about PPA sources for other package archives.)

 $ sudo add-apt-repository ppa:regolith-linux/release